Sydney-Informatics-Hub/training-RNAseq/CONTRIBUTING.md

 # Contributing

+The [Sydney Informatics Hub][sih-site] welcomes your comments, fixes and suggestions to improve our training courses!

+Using the platform and templates developed by [The Carpentries]({{ site.carpentries_site }}), you can easily fork out GitHub repos and make edits.

-[Software Carpentry][swc-site] and [Data Carpentry][dc-site] are open source projects, and we welcome contributions of all kinds: new lessons, fixes to existing material, bug reports,
+[Software Carpentry][swc-site] and [Data Carpentry][dc-site] are open source projects, and they welcome contributions of all kinds: new lessons, fixes to existing material, bug reports,